CoreyCole/nest/sample/20-dynamodb-data-mapper-annotations/README.md

 #### Running the local example
 The local dynamoDB instance will be run using `docker-compose`.
 You'll need to install docker community edition.
 Then, you'll need to install node_modules (`npm i`).

-After you have your dependencies installed, run `npm start` and the nestJS webserver should be listening on port `3001`.
+After you have your dependencies installed, first run `npm run docker` to spin up the local dynamoDB container.
+Then, run `npm start` and the nestJS webserver should be listening on port `3001`.
 The available endpoints are:
 - POST `localhost:3001/cats/createTable`
 - POST `localhost:3001/cats/deleteTable`
 - POST `localhost:3001/cats`